Overview

 Procedure

-Groups wishing to conduct raffles on- or off-campus must meet with Student Involvement & Engagement or with the Round Rock Student Success supervisor, or designee, at least 10 university business days prior to requested dates to review state of Texas and university policies and procedures related to conducting raffles.
+Groups seeking approval to conduct raffles must meet with Student Involvement and Engagement or with Student Success at Round Rock at least 10 university business days prior to requested dates to review State of Texas and university policies and procedures related to conducting raffles.
+Student Involvement and Engagement or Student Success at Round Rock can approve raffles for groups that qualify.

 Contact SI&E via Email